dahis39/SpringBootCrawlerDB/README.md

 **CrawlerLocalFiles**: stores local image files in a folder.

-**CrawlerWithDB**: is the features rich one that has three output modes: stores with local files, stores with a PostgreSQL DB, or does both.
-All set by one keyword in the application.properties.
+**CrawlerWithDB**: this features rich one can switch between three output modes: stores with local files, stores with a PostgreSQL, or does both.
+Set by a keyword in the application.properties.

 # Quick Installation